• Skip to main content

 National Portrait Gallery London

 Opening in 1856, this is the first portrait gallery in the world.
-Visit this gallery first to get a good glimpse of the most important historical figures in Britain.
-Visiting this small gallery is like being face to face with all of the famous Kings & Queens of England.
-It is a great experience and of course a very very free thing to do in London.
+You’ll get a good look at the most important historical figures in Britain—it’s like being face-to-face with all of the famous kings and queens of England!
+Visiting this small gallery is a great experience and, of course, a free thing to do in London.

 9. The National Gallery

 The National Gallery, Trafalgar Square, London.
-Photo by Angel Castellanos
+Photo courtesy of Angel Castellanos

 Best Selling Tour